How to Become an Account Manager from Customer Service

 Business Development Basics

 Identifying growth opportunities within existing accounts, understanding contract structures, and learning to have commercial conversations.
+Business development is a top-10 skill in AM listings.
 Not cold selling, but expanding existing relationships.

 Bridge Roles: The Fastest Path